Wednesday, 31 December 2014

 Anyway after a quick shower we went for our last night dinner to the Riverside Bistro where we had a hearty dinner and talked about our holiday.
 It has been great.

-Thursday 17 July 2014
+Thursday, 17 July 2014

 Ridge walking on Quinag

 On returning to the car, Cat and I nipped off to the Kylescu Hotel where we sat outside and had a refreshing drink while watching huge bags of mussels being unloaded from a boat onto the jetty.
 It was really hot and sunny and we had a nice chat.
-Later we collected our sweaty boys and had a delicious tea back at the Kylescu Hotel.
+Later we collected our sweaty boys and the five of us had a delicious tea back at the Kylescu Hotel.

-Tuesday 15 July 2014
+Tuesday, 15 July 2014

 Sandwood Bay, Sunshine and Seafood